caiodev/GithubProfileSearcher/README.md

 # GithubProfileSearcher
-This app basically gets information about a given github profile and shows its info on the screen
+This app basically gets information about a given github profile and shows its info on the screen.
+Only compatible with API 21(Lollipop) and above

 License
 =======